Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

   (b) obtain additional rights or assurances not provided by AGPL-3.0.

 Nothing in this Commercial License limits any rights granted under AGPL-3.0 for copies of the Software obtained and used **solely** for qualifying non-commercial academic or personal research use as defined in `LEGAL/SUBSCRIPTIONS.md`.
 Any commercial use requires this Commercial License.

+**License Scope and Expansion.**
+This License covers the use case(s) and scope specified in the Ordering Documents.
+If Licensee expands its use of the Software beyond the scope originally licensed (for example: adding new use cases, expanding to additional business units, increasing seat count beyond purchased Seats, or changing deployment model), Licensee must notify Licensor and may be required to pay additional fees or obtain an amended license.
+Expansion of use without proper licensing constitutes a Material Breach.

 ## 2. GRANT OF LICENSE